-There’s only one rule at Soneva Jani in the Maldives: ‘no news, no shoes’.
-You could add ‘no blues’ (of the emotional kind) to the mix, too.
-Actual blues abound, from sea to sky, in every conceivable shade and semi-shade of tantalising turquoise.
-Soneva Fushi’s sibling does the family proud, thanks to its overwater cinema, star-gazing observatory, meditative labyrinth (uh huh), va-va-voom villas, brilliant staff and all the signature Soneva crowd-pleasers, including a lush, hushed spa and So Cool ice-cream, cheese and chocolate rooms.
-This is the Maldives at its most memorable.
+‘No news, no shoes’: that’s the only rule at Soneva Jani in the Maldives, though you could add ‘no blues’ (of the emotional kind) to the formula, too.
+Actual blues abound, from sky to sea, in every conceivable hue and semi-hue of enticing aqua.
+Sibling to Soneva Fushi, Soneva Jani does the family proud: its considerable lures include an overwater cinema, star-gazing observatory, meditative labyrinth (uh huh), va-va-voom villas and the signature Soneva crowd-pleasers, including a lush, hushed spa, brilliant staff and So Cool ice-cream, cheese and chocolate rooms.
+This is the Maldives at its most magical.

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.

 Double rooms from £3025.29 ($3,938), including tax at 25.44 per cent.
 Please note the hotel charges an additional government tax of $6.00 per person per night on check-in.